LinuxAtDuke/Intro-To-Docker/README.md

 Base images are maintained by a few groups in the Docker community, and are stored in the **Docker Registry** - a registry of community-contributed images hosted at www.Docker.com.
 Docker can pull all of these images with a simple command: `docker pull`

-*Example:* - download the CentOS base image
+*Example:* Download the CentOS base image

     docker pull centos
     68edf809afe7: Pulling dependent layers